PROGRAMS

 • Apply leadership skills in new situations

-• Earn credit toward the path to Distinguished Toastmaster award
+• Earn credit toward the path to the Distinguished Toastmaster award

 Toastmasters International provides the manual New Club Mentoring Matters.